Avinash831/SQL---Data-Analysis---Project/README.md

 # SQL---Data-Analysis---Project
-A data analysis project that builds 'SQL_DWH-Project' foundation to explore key metrics and deliver comprehensive customer and product reports for informed business decision-making.
+A data analysis project that builds 'SQL-DWH-Project' foundation to explore key metrics and deliver comprehensive customer and product reports for informed business decision-making.